StareXTV/PC-Adjustments/README.md

 If you have an SSD and an HDD or SSD with an SSD, make sure Local C is set to "System Managed" and your HDD to "No Paging file"

-To enter this, right-click on "This PC" and then "Properties" Press on "Advanced System Settings" and then "Advanced"
+* Right-click on "This PC" and then "Properties"
+* Press on "Advanced System Settings" and then "Advanced"

-Under "Performance" click on "Settings"
+* Under "Performance" click on "Settings"
 ![img](https://i.imgur.com/sJbALXM.png)

-After you're inside Performance options, click on "Advanced" again and then "Virtual Memory"
+* After you're inside Performance options, click on "Advanced" again and then "Virtual Memory"
 ![img](https://i.imgur.com/o890eLm.png)

-untick "**Automatically manage paging file size for all drivers**", and set your **SSD Main drive** or HDD to **System Managed**, and your Gaming drive to **No paging file**.
+* Untick "**Automatically manage paging file size for all drivers**"
+* set your **SSD Main drive** or HDD to **System Managed**
+* Set your Gaming drive to **No paging file**.

-Press OK, and restart your PC to take effect.
+* Press OK, and restart your PC to take effect.

 ## TRONScript